 Value Description Value Options Additional Notes create_csv Create comma-delimited output files?
-(Typically tab- delimited, however) Available values are: Yes; No Default: Yes This is the main output format for the data returned by the tool. csv_file Main publication output file Default: output/publications.txt add_headers Add header information to publications and facet output files?
-Available values are: Yes; No Default: No Header information includes date, query, and other useful information for archiving. use_tab Use Tabs instead of commas to delimit output files Available values are: Yes; No Default: Yes Can still be opened in programs like Excel, but does not have the same issues that large .csv exports sometimes face. field_aliases User-defined field shortcuts Create a short name for a data value E.g. Policy Citations: PlumMetrics.citation.policy_cityb y_count.total
+(Typically, tab- delimited, however) Available values are: Yes; No Default: Yes This is the main output format for the data returned by the tool. csv_file Main publication output file Default: output/publications.txt add_headers Add header information to publications and facet output files?
+Available values are: Yes; No Default: No Header information includes date, query, and other useful information for archiving. use_tab Use Tabs instead of commas to delimit output files Available values are: Yes; No Default: Yes Can still be opened in programs like Excel but does not have the same issues that large .csv exports sometimes face. field_aliases User-defined field shortcuts Create a short name for a data value E.g. Policy Citations: PlumMetrics.citation.policy_cityb y_count.total

-Value Description Value Options Additional Notes fields Fields to include in the publication output file Default values are: Date; DOI; Title A full list of fields is available in product as a dropdown menu by clicking Edit then Add expand_authors Create an author file in addition to the publication file?
+Value Description Value Options Additional Notes fields Fields to include in the publication output file Default values are: Date; DOI; Title A full list of fields is available as a dropdown menu by clicking Edit then Add expand_authors Create an author file in addition to the publication file?
 Available values are: Yes; No Default: Yes Author files list each publication author on a separate line.
-If an author is on multiple publications, there will be multiple entries, one for each publication-author combination.
-Fetch All authors vs. Top all_authors 100 (Separate API Call for each publication) Available values are: Yes; No Default: Yes By default, only the first 100 authors are available per publication.
+If an author is on multiple publications, there will be multiple entries, one for each publication-author combination. all_authors Fetch All authors vs. Top 100 (Separate API Call for each publication) Available values are: Yes; No Default: Yes By default, only the first 100 authors are available per publication.
 If this is Yes, each publication will be checked and those with more than 100 authors will be separately downloaded to ensure the entire author list is present and output author_prefilter Filter authors prior to individual author fetches Valid options are the same for author_fields.
 Fields included in this area must have a 'true' or non-blank value for additional details to be fetched for the author.
 Default: Blank Fetching individual author details is time-consuming and consumes quota rapidly.
 This filter can be used to limit which authors are fetched.
-Example: You're only interested in details on your own institution's authors; the rest can remain unfetched.
-See the appendix on filtering and plugins for details. author_file Author output file Default: output/authors.txt - author_fields Fields to include in the Author output file Default: SID; Name.Full; Name.First; Name.Initials; Name.Last A full list of fields is available in product as a dropdown menu by clicking Edit then Add.
+Example: You're only interested in details of your own institution's authors; the rest can remain un-fetched.
+See the appendix on filtering and plugins for details. author_file Author output file Default: output/authors.txt - author_fields Fields to include in the Author output file Default: SID; Name.Full; Name.First; Name.Initials; Name.Last A full list of fields is available as a dropdown menu by clicking Edit then Add.
 (SID corresponds to Scopus ID) expand_affiliatio ns Create a publication affiliations file?
-Available values are: Yes; No Default: Yes As with 'expand_authors', this option will cause a separate file to be created, with one row for each affiliation associated with each publication. affiliation_file Publication affiliations file Default: output/affiliations.txt
+Available values are: Yes; No Default: Yes As with 'expand_authors', this option will cause a separate file to be created, with one row for each affiliation associated with each publication. affiliation_prefilt er Filter all Affiliations prior to Individual Affiliation Fetches Affiliation fields.
+Must have a "true" or non-blank value for details to be fetched for the affiliation.
+Default: Blank This allows for limiting which affiliations are submitted for additional details.
+See the appendix on plugins and filtering for more details.